balder-dev/balder/doc/source/basics/balderhub.rst

     `create an issue <https://github.com/balder-dev/hub.balder.dev/issues>`_ or
     `start a new discussion <https://github.com/balder-dev/hub.balder.dev/discussions>`_.

-    Of course you could develop the project by your own too.
-But if you want to release it, we would really like to add it into our group.
-Currently, we are working on a specific section in our documentation that should provide a big overview about all existing BalderHub projects.
-We will release this shortly.
-If you provide your package within the `Balder GitHub Group <https://github.com/balder-dev>`_, we can secure to add your package as soon as possible.
-Of course you will remain maintainer of the project.
+    If you want to add your package within the `BalderHub projects <https://hub.balder.dev>`_, just ask for help by creating `an issue in the main hub project <https://github.com/balder-dev/hub.balder.dev/issues>`_.

 Where can I search for?
 =======================